smhwang99/GettingAndCleaningData/CodeBook.md

 ##CodeBook for run_analysis.R

 **“tidyData.txt” is a data frame with dimension of 180 rows and 68 columns variable.
-Since there are total 30 subjects and 6 types of activities, each row is corresponding to one combination of subject and activity as specified by “subject” and “activity” column variable.
-The remaining 66 feature columns are the average of only measurements on mean() or std() that are extracted from the original Samsung data sets.**
+Since there are total 30 subjects and 6 types of activities, each of the 180 rows is corresponding to one combination of subject and activity as specified by “subject” and “activity” column variable.
+The remaining 66 feature columns are the average of only measurements on mean() or std() that extracted from the original Samsung data sets.
+Therefore, the data frame represent 66 averaged mesurements for each subject and each activity**

 **The Column Variables are described in the following table.**